infosoftas/info-subscription-doc/source/payments/providers/vipps.rst

 * A SubscriberId
 * An AccountId

-The agreement is created by sending a POST request to the :api-ref:`agreement endpoint<VippsAgreement/post_vipps_agreement>`, an example request body might look like:
+The agreement is created by sending a POST request to the :api-ref:`agreement endpoint <MobilePay/CreateVippsMobilePayAgreement>`, an example request body might look like:

 .. code-block:: json